MaterializeInc/materialize/doc/developer/style.md

 But please at least capitalize the obvious keywords, like `SELECT`, `INSERT`, `FROM`, `WHERE`, `AS`, `AND`, etc.

+### Error message style
+_Portions of this section are copied from the PostgreSQL documentation and subject to the PostgreSQL license, a copy of which is available in the LICENSE file at the root of this repository._

+For error message style, we strive to adhere to the [guidelines](https://www.postgresql.org/docs/current/error-style-guide.html) in the PostgreSQL manual, and use a format that consists of a **required** _primary_ message followed by **optional** _detail_ and _hint_ messages.

+**Primary message**: short, factual, and avoids reference to implementation details.
+Lowercase the first letter and do not end with any punctuation.

+**Detail message**: factual, use if needed to keep the primary message short or to mention implementation details.
+Use complete sentences, each of which starts with a capitalized letter and ends with a period.
+Separate sentences with two spaces.

+**Hint message**: suggestions about what to do to fix the problem.
+This should be actionable, and can provide a shortlink to direct the user to more information.
+Use complete sentences, each of which starts with a capitalized letter and ends with a period.
+Separate sentences with two spaces.

+To use a shortlink in a Hint, add the shortlink to this [file](https://github.com/MaterializeInc/materialize/blob/3efb2c933e4e6c8e694afb1e794c7d8dae368e7d/ci/deploy/website.sh#L29) in your PR to add/modify the hint mesage.
+Be mindful that we are committed to the upkeep of the referenced link.

+Some key principles to highlight are:
+* Do not put any formatting into message texts, such as newlines.
+* Use quotes to delimit file names, user-supplied identifiers, and other variables that might contain words.
+* Use double quotes when quoting is appropriate.
+* Use past tense if an attempt to do something failed, but could perhaps succeed next time (perhaps after fixing some problem).
+Use present tense if the failure is certainly permanent.
+* When citing the name of an object, state what kind of object it is.
+* Avoid mentioning called function names.
+Instead say what the code was trying to do.
+* Tricky words to avoid: unable, bad, illegal, unknown.
+* Avoid contractions and spell out words in full.
+* Word choices to be mindful of: find vs. exists, may vs. can vs. might.

 ## Rust style

 [Clippy] and [rustfmt] are enforced via CI, and they are quite opinionated on